eversinc33/Banshee/README.md

 An example implementation of all the features in a command line client is found in [./BansheeClient/BansheeClient.cpp](./BansheeClient/BansheeClient.cpp).

-#### BOF loading and Havoc Plugin
+#### BOF loading

-A beacon object file (BOF) for loading the driver is supplied in `auxiliary/LoadDriverBOF` as well as a Plugin for [https://github.com/HavocFramework/Havoc](Havoc) to deploy Banshee to a Demon's host.
+A beacon object file (BOF) for loading the driver is supplied in `auxiliary/LoadDriverBOF`.

+A BOF for calling the different functions will follow.

 ## Features